-- 55. Adequate space must be provided around each woodworking machine, taking into account the work to be carried out on the machine, in order to enable the operator to use the machine safely. - 56.
-The floor around a woodworking machine must be level and kept free from any obstructions. - 57.
+- 48. Adequate space must be provided around each woodworking machine, taking into account the work to be carried out on the machine, in order to enable the operator to use the machine safely. - 49.
+The floor around a woodworking machine must be level and kept free from any obstructions. - 50.
 Adequate lighting, either through natural or artificial means, must be provided to enable operators of woodworking machines to have a clear view of the woodworking machine and activity which is intended to be carried out.
-Adequate lighting must also be provided in all workshops or other areas where woodworking machinery is used. - 58.
+Adequate lighting must also be provided in all workshops or other areas where woodworking machinery is used. - 51.
 The areas where woodworking machinery is to be used must be adequately heated to enable the woodworking operation to be carried out safely.
-A minimum temperature of 16°C should be provided in a workplace where machinery is used or 10°C for sawmills.
-Where it is impracticable to heat the entire workshop or area, localised heating should be provided adjacent to the working area. - 59.
+A minimum temperature of 16°C should be provided in a workplace where machinery is used, 10°C for sawmills.
+Where it is impracticable to heat the entire workshop or area, localised heating should be provided adjacent to the working area. - 52.
 Adequate welfare arrangements, with hot and cold water, soap and towels, must be provided.
 Operators must be encouraged to adopt high standards of personal hygiene.

-- 60. Where the environment, in which a machine is operated, is cramped, has uneven or obstructed flooring, poor lighting or is inadequately heated, the operator's attention will be distracted, resulting in a higher risk of injury. - 61.
+- 53. Where the environment in which a machine is operated is cramped, has uneven or obstructed flooring, poor lighting or is inadequately heated, the operator's attention will be distracted, resulting in a higher risk of injury. - 54.
 Woodworking machines incorporate cutters or blades which run at very high speeds.
-Poor lighting can result in operators who approach the machine not being aware that the cutters or blades are still in motion. - 62.
+Poor lighting can result in operators who approach the machine not being aware that the cutters or blades are still in motion. - 55.
 The operation of woodworking machinery under fluorescent lighting can, because of the potential stroboscopic effect, lead operators to believe that the machine has come to rest.

-- 63. Consideration must be given to the layout of the workshop, or area where the machine is to be used, for it to be used safely for the work intended.
+- 56. Consideration must be given to the layout of the workshop or area where the machine is to be used for it to be used safely for the work intended.
 Electricity supply cables should either be routed above head height or should be set into the floor in such a way as to prevent tripping hazards.
-Polished floors should be avoided. - 64.
+Polished floors should be avoided. - 57.
 Suitable lighting must be provided to enable the operator to have a clear view of the workpiece, the cutters and the operating controls of the machine.
 Adequate lighting must also be provided in the area around the machine.
-The lighting must be positioned or shaded to avoid glare and reflections from work benches or other shiny surfaces.
+The lighting must be positioned or shaded to avoid glare and reflections from work benches or other shiny surfaces. - 58.
+Adequate heating must be provided in the area where woodworking machinery is used.
+Where it is impracticable to heat the entire workplace, radiant heaters can be provided near to the working area.